Stuycs-K/project03-final-10-watkinsg-velazquezi/DEVLOG.md

 ### 2024-01-04 - proposal+begin initial server
 Wrapped up work on the proposal and began working on a basic server

-### 2024-01-05 - Brief description
+### 2024-01-05 - Client-server communication work, select()
-Expanded description including how much time was spent on task.
+Worked on figuring out how the client and server should communicate, and ended up with a `struct packet` in `networking.h`.
+Spent the rest of the time figuring out `select()` and how to use it in the server to manage all the clients without forking.

 ### 2024-01-08 - Brief description
 Expanded description including how much time was spent on task.